Sterling Lord Literistic, Inc.

 Tyler Monson

-Tyler joined Sterling Lord Literistic, Inc. in 2023 and works with Robert Guinsler and Nadyne Pike.
+Tyler joined Sterling Lord Literistic, Inc. in 2023 and assists Doug Stewart, Neeti Madan, and Nadyne Pike.
 Tyler loves books about everyday life and the moments that rupture its routine to surprise, delight, frustrate, reroute, and renew our humanity and bend toward hope.
 He seeks out fiction and nonfiction that imagines otherwise and other ways of being in the world.
 In fiction, he enjoys writing about place, family, desire, and time in playful or inventive ways.
 Tyler values nonfiction that centers the voices and subjects of those who live in the margins of the social, political, and cultural mainstream, especially queer and trans folks.
 Also, he is interested in literary criticism and essays, data collection and its uses, and everything about tennis.
 Tyler has a Ph.D. in American Literature from Marquette University.
 He has held teaching positions at Dartmouth College, the University of Wisconsin-Milwaukee, Marquette University, and Seton Hall University.
 He lives in Manhattan with his partner and their cat and dog.